There’s no denying my love for cheese, and the tangy, creamy, Middle Eastern labneh is no exception.

 As with many of the things I now love, I was introduced to labneh in NYC.
 (Cafe Mogador in the East Village had one of the best labnehs).
 This mezze dish was one of my favourites (along with hummus), topped with olive oil, zaatar and some chopped herbs, served with crispy warm pita.
 SO good.

-Labneh is made from straining full fat yogurt until it’s even beyond Greek yogurt, to form a tangy, creamy, spreadable, and all round amazing yogurt-cheese.
+Also known as laban, labne, or labaneh; it’s made from straining full fat yogurt.
+It is strained until it’s even beyond Greek yogurt, to form a tangy, creamy, spreadable, and all round amazing yogurt-cheese.
+Top it with olive oil, chopped parsley, sumac, or za’atar and you’ve got a bowl of yummy, probiotic-rich, deliciousness.
 It features prominently in Middle Eastern cuisine as mezze, but there’s so much more you can do with labneh.

 Once you discover the joy that is fresh labneh, you’ll be making batches of it to keep in your fridge at all times.
 And you will eat all of it – for breakfast, lunch, snack time, dinner.
 Seriously, it’s that good.